-- (1) Performance cash awards were granted under PolyOne's Strategic Improvement Incentive Plan ("SIIP"), entitling each named executive to a cash payment if PolyOne achieves a targeted level of operating income for fiscal year 2003.
-If PolyOne's operating income for fiscal year 2003 is greater or less than the targeted level, but above the threshold level, cash payments will be made in accordance with a sliding scale.
-The value of the cash award payable to each named executive for achievement of the targeted level is based on the exercise price payable by each named executive to exercise performance options granted in 2001.
-For a complete description of the SIIP, which also includes time-vested and performance stock option awards, see "EXECUTIVE COMPENSATION -- Long Term Incentives" on pages 10 and 11. - (2) The performance period during which operating income will be measured for purposes of determining cash payouts is the one-year period commencing on January 1, 2003 and ending on December 31, 2003.
-Cash payouts, if any, will be paid by March 31, 2004. - (3) Refers to the amount payable if PolyOne's operating income for fiscal year 2003 is less than the targeted level but above the threshold level.
-If the operating income for fiscal year 2003 is less than the threshold level, no amount is payable under the plan. - (4) Refers to the amount payable if PolyOne's operating income for fiscal year 2003 is equal to the targeted level. - (5) Refers to the amount payable if PolyOne's operating income for fiscal year 2003 is equal to or greater than the maximum level.
+(1) Performance cash awards were granted under PolyOne's Strategic Improvement Incentive Plan ("SIIP"), entitling each named executive to a cash payment if PolyOne achieves a targeted level of cumulative operating income for the performance period of 2002-2004.
+Prior to any payout, however, a targeted cumulative 2002-2004 earnings per share must be met.
+If PolyOne's cumulative operating income for 2002-2004 is greater or less than the targeted level, but above the threshold level, cash payments will be made in accordance with a sliding scale.
+The value of the cash award payable to each named executive for achievement of the targeted level is based on the exercise price payable by each named executive to exercise performance options granted in 2002.
+For a complete description of the SIIP, which also includes time-vested and performance stock option awards, see "EXECUTIVE COMPENSATION -- Long Term Incentives" on page 9.

+- (2) The performance period during which the performance business operating income will be measured for purposes of determining cash payouts is the three-year period commencing on January 1, 2002 and ending on December 31, 2004.
+Cash payouts, if any, will be paid by March 31, 2005. - (3) Refers to the amount payable if PolyOne's cumulative operating income for 2002-2004 is less than the targeted level but above the threshold level.
+If the performance business operating income for 2002-2004 is less than the threshold level, no amount is payable under the plan. - (4) Refers to the amount payable if PolyOne's cumulative operating income for 2002-2004 is equal to the targeted level. - (5) Refers to the amount payable if PolyOne's cumulative operating income for 2002-2004 is equal to or greater than the maximum level.

-RETTREMENT PENSIONS
+RETIREMENT PENSIONS

-The following table shows the total estimated annual pension benefits payable to the executives named in the Summary Compensation Table.
-These executives are eligible to receive pension payments under a plan that existed prior to the consolidation of Geon and Hanna (the "Plan").
+The following table shows the total estimated annual pension benefits payable to certain of the executives named in the Summary Compensation Table.
+These executives are eligible to receive pension payments under a plan that existed prior to the consolidation of Geon and M.A.
+Hanna (the "Plan").
 The Plan makes available a pension that is paid from funds provided through contributions by PolyOne and contributions by the executive, if any, made prior to 1972.
-The amount of the executive's pension depends on a number of factors including Final Average Earnings ("FAE") and years of credited service to PolyOne.
+The amount of the executive's pension depends on a number of factors including Final Average Earnings ("FAE") and years of credited company service to PolyOne.
+Effective January 1, 2003, no additional service will be credited under the Plan, although future earnings will continue to be factored into the computation of FAE.

-The chart below shows the annual pension amounts currently available to each executive named in the Summary Compensation Table who retires with the combinations of FAE and years of credited service shown in the chart.
-The chart should be read in conjunction with the notes following the chart.
-As of January 1, 1989, the Plan generally provides a benefit of 1.15% of FAE times all years of pension credit plus 0.45% of FAE in excess of covered compensation times years of pension credit up to 35 years.
+The table shows the annual pension amounts currently available based on the combinations of FAE and years of credited service shown and should be read in conjunction with the accompanying notes.
+As of January 1, 1989, the Plan generally provides a benefit of 1.15% of FAE times all years of pension credit plus 0.45% of FAE in excess of "covered compensation" (as defined by the Social Security Administration) times years of pension credit up to 35 years.
 In addition, those executives who were actively at work on December 31, 1989, may receive an additional pension credit of 4 years (up to a maximum of 24 years) of pension credit.
 Benefits become vested after 5 years of service.
 As of January 1, 2000, the Plan was closed to new participants.
-The following table and discussion of retirement benefits apply as of December 31, 2001.
+The table and discussion of retirement benefits apply as of December 31, 2002.